Krish1712204/Celebal-SQL-Internship-Tasks/README.md

 📄 **Assignment:** `Level C Task Solutions`

 ---
+### 🔹 Week 4 - Triggers & Student Allotment Logic

+This week focuses on **DML triggers** and their practical use cases, including conditional logic during `INSERT`, `UPDATE`, and `DELETE` operations.
+The week concludes with a subject allotment assignment based on GPA and preference order.

+#### 📚 Key Topics:

+- DML Triggers
+- AFTER UPDATE Trigger
+- INSTEAD OF INSERT Trigger
+- INSTEAD OF UPDATE Trigger
+- INSTEAD OF DELETE Trigger

+📁 **Folder:** `Week-4-Triggers/`
+📄 **Assignment:** `Student Allotment SQL Problem`
+📝 **Summary:** Students are allotted elective subjects based on their GPA and preference priority.
+A stored procedure processes preferences in order and marks unallotted students if no seat is available.

+---

+### 🔹 Week 5 - Common Table Expressions (CTE)

+This week covers **Common Table Expressions (CTE)** and their use in modular query writing.
+Topics include recursive CTEs, updatable CTEs, and using them in practical scenarios.
+The assignment implements a subject change request tracker using stored procedures.

+#### 📚 Key Topics:

+- Common Table Expressions (CTE) – Part 1 & 2
+- Updatable CTEs
+- Recursive CTE

+📁 **Folder:** `Week-5-CTE/`
+📄 **Assignment:** `Subject Change Request Problem`
+📝 **Summary:** A stored procedure checks if the student's requested subject is different from the currently active subject.
+It updates the current subject’s status and inserts the new one as valid, preserving the history of allotments.

+---
 ## 🚀 How to Use

 1. Clone this repository or download it as a ZIP.